chubbz327/zoe-express/README.md

   1. the the model files mentioned above
   2. add the require and use statements to app.js
   3. create the route js scripts for RESTful CRUD
+  4. test.js to validate CRUD

+## Testing

+Test script can be run via mocha; the test script validate the create, update, delete and listing functionality of the backend api

 ## Contributing